paerison/universal-sudoku-kanban-matrix/README.md

 ### 1. Macro-Level Office Load Balancing
 This framework scales seamlessly from an individual contributor up to an office-wide workspace tier.
 When integrated at a higher level, the entire workplace operates as a macro-board.
-* **The Manager-Assisted Side-Load:** If an individual professional hits an ironclad local limit intersection, they have the immediate option to transfer their story to an open lane on an adjacent board with manager coordination.
+* **The Worker-Driven Side-Load:** If an individual professional hits an ironclad local limit intersection, they retain complete agency over whether to transfer their current file or a new input story to an open lane on an adjacent board.
+Management exists solely to assist in coordinating the routing paths chosen by the professional.
-* **The Result:** This immediately unblocks the upstream intersection for fresh inputs, balancing system load in real-time without introducing administrative chaos.
+* **The Result:** This unblocks the upstream intersection for fresh inputs on the worker's terms, balancing system load in real-time without introducing administrative chaos.

 ### 2. Bypassing the "Open Door" Fallacy
 Traditional retail and service models falsely dictate that whatever walks through the door takes immediate priority, creating massive, cascading efficiency loss.
 This matrix proves throughput is entirely a function of spatial boundaries.
 * **The Physical Constraint:** If a retail floor has a strict column constraint—such as only two available dressing rooms or consulting desks—the intersection limit is hard-capped at 2.
-* **De-escalating Friction:** Because the block capacity is an unyielding rule of the physical grid, customer expectations are managed transparently.
-If a bottleneck occurs, a manager can invoke a side-load path to shift momentum down the lane, maintaining system velocity without violating the core grid rules.
+* **Managing Client Flow:** Because the block capacity is an unyielding rule of the physical grid, customer expectations are managed transparently.
+If a bottleneck occurs, the professional can choose to utilize a side-load path or have management offer alternative time cells to the client, maintaining system velocity without violating the core grid rules or worker focus.

 ### 3. Self-Cleaning Scheduling & Conflict Resolution
 By translating resource scheduling into a real-time spatial matrix, the system completely eliminates the need for massive computational calculations.